Top 10 HR competencies to build a strong HR department

 9. Analytical skills

-Data is everywhere these days, and being able to study the numbers and spot what works and what doesn’t will help your business be more competitive.
-HR employees who can analyze data efficiently are better equipped to make the right hiring decisions.
+The ability to study the numbers and spot what works and what doesn’t helps your business be more competitive.

 How to assess analytical skills